 Autumn Olive Farm is located on almost 50 acres.
 We have a creek dividing our 12 acre pasture.
 There are wooded trails for an easy ride, or a ride with creek crossings.
-Our barn currently has twelve matted 10 x 12 stalls.
+Our barn currently has twelve 10 x 12 stalls.
 The barn is close to the 120′ x 240′ ring which has nice sand/bluestone footing and inviting jumps.
 We have an enclosed toilet built onto the barn and alot of parking area.
 There is a covered platform for shaded seating.
 We now have a fenced schooling ring and a round pen.

 “Knowledge With a Sense of Humor”.
-Private 1 hour or 1.5 lessons with experienced Certified Instructor (hunter/western).
+Private 1 hour lessons with experienced Certified Instructor (hunter/western).
 All ages – all levels.
 We do not do group lessons, but will do 2 at a time if family.
 The hour consists of 30-45 minutes of saddle time with the remaining hour for grooming, tacking, untacking and instructional conversation.
 If more saddle time is wanted, the fee will increase, and this must be set up in advance.
-Instructor will travel to your farm or you can bring your horse to AOF at the on-farm fee (U-T-D shots/negative coggins).
+Instructor will travel to your farm for a higher fee or you can bring your horse to AOF at the on-farm fee (U-T-D shots/negative coggins).
 Contact AOF for availability and prices.
-Students shall pay a fee of $25 to show one of the AOF horses at a farm show and $50 to show at an ‘away’ show.
+No lessons on Sundays.
+Students shall pay a fee of $30 to show one of the AOF horses at a farm show and $75 to show at an ‘away’ show.

 Comments from some students:

 “I have been taking riding lessons in France and jumping a lot.
 Thanks to Syndi my confidence is restored and instead of being afraid, flying over jumps has become a great joy.”-Tara O. (One lesson in 2013)